Specialist R&D Tax & Grant Funding Advisors

 Animation Tax Relief (ATR), is a creative industry tax relief incentive, funded by the UK government.

-Animation Tax Relief is worth up to 25% of the core production costs of an animation project.
-The production company can claim ATR on whichever is the lower:
+An animation production company can claim ATR on whichever is the lower:

 • 80% of the total core expenditure